jianzhi-1/FacialDataCollector/README.md

 For effective data collection, epsilon is set to be 60000.
 To set it to other value, change the datacollector.process_video() function.

-Time step allowances 0.1 0.2 0.3

-Error value plot a graph

-Pictures of finished programs.

-Performance indicator
-How much time it takes to process a how many second video

-Sample AI

-How to operate the thing
-video format accepted mp4

 ### Common Bugs and Fixes
 When running gui.py on Windows, the following Python error may occur: